q3k/bugless/README.md

 Currently we have a CockroachDB backend/model, a frontend, and are able to list issues.

+**Stability and forward compatibilty**: this is pre-alpha software.
+All APIs, schemas, and assumptions are subject to change - **even ones that are currently written down as guarantees**.
+Once the software starts hitting alpha releases, things will slowly begin to stabilize.

 Building and running development instance
 -----------------------------------------